Past Concerts

 The concert included the first full performance of Malcolm Hill’s Avon Street – en plein air – a setting of Caroline Heaton’s 2016 poem which appeared in “find another bath” – a book designed and published by Anna Kot and Carlos Ordonez in association with Fringe arts Bath.
 (The painting below is by Ben Hughes of Bath, which appeared opposite Caroline Heaton’s poem in find another bath.)

-Also in the concert was the first performance of The Endless Weave with words by Richard Pearce and associated picture (below) by Usha Pearce which also appeared in find another bath.
+Also in the concert was the first performance of The Endless Weave with words by Richard Pearce and associated picture (above) by Usha Pearce which also appeared in find another bath.

 Other pieces in the concert included works by William Croft (1678-1727), William Herschel (1738-1822), Thomas Linley (1756-78); works composed in the 20th century by Waller Goodworth (c.1859-1938) and Katharine Tylko; and pieces written more recently by members of Chandos Singers (Mo Boys, Brian Wilson and Cameron Neylon).